 - “The climate response to five trillion tonnes of carbon” by Katarzyna B. Tokarska et al, Nature Climate Change, September 2016.
 This extrapolates the RCP8.5 scenario through 2300.
 It describes RCP8.5 as a “business as usual scenario… in the absence of any climate change mitigation policy”.
 No mention of RCP8.5’s assumption that technological progress stagnates (through 2300!), nor the likely population crash starting in the late 21st century as the current crash in fertility eventually has effect.

 - Comparing outcomes under RCP4.5 and RCP8.5: “Deadly heat waves projected in the densely populated agricultural regions of South Asia” by Eun-Soon Im et al. in Science Advances, 2 August 2017.
 A nicely done study.
 But it mischaracterizes RCP8.5 as a “business as usual” scenario.
-The Guardian exagerates this study to create alarmist propaganda: “Climate change to cause humid heatwaves that will kill even healthy people“.
+The Guardian exaggerates this study to create alarmist propaganda: “Climate change to cause humid heatwaves that will kill even healthy people“.

 - “Recent very hot summers in northern hemispheric land areas measured by wet bulb globe temperature will be the norm within 20 years” by Chao Li et al. in Earth’s Future, 17 October 2017 — Uses only RCP8.5 because “the projected future temperature increase does not significantly diverge under different RCP scenarios until 2030.”

 - “High Resolution Dynamical Downscaling Ensemble Projections of Future Extreme Temperature Distributions for the United States” by Zachary Zobel et al. in Earth’s Future, 20 November 2017.
 It accurately says only “RCP 8.5 assumes the continued heavy use of fossil fuels at a similar, or greater, rate as current concentrations of CO2 and other GHGs through the end of the century leading to a radiative forcing of 8.5 W/m2 by 2100.”
 Unfortunately it also describes RCP8.5 as “business as usual.”

 - “Global Melting?
 The Economics of Disintegration of the Greenland Ice Sheet” by William D. Nordhaus, a NBER working paper (May 2018).
 Correctly identifies RCP8.5 as a “high warming scenario.”
-Shows that RCP8.5 is similar to the baseline scenario of the author’s Dynamic Integrated Climate-Economy model (DICE).
+But it shows that RCP8.5 is similar to the baseline scenario of the author’s Dynamic Integrated Climate-Economy model (DICE).

 Papers using only RCP8.5, without describing it or explaining why